-- This Washington Post article contains second-hand unverified information from anonymous sources (probably Democrat Senators).
-No reason to automatically believe hearsay, especially with NO EVIDENCE.
+- This Washington Post article contains second-hand unverified information from anonymous sources (probably Senators).
+No reason to automatically believe hearsay until supporting evidence is provided.

 - This “secret report” was conveniently “leaked” to every major news outlet the same time a pro-propaganda legislation was passed by Congress.

-- The CIA is historically untrustworthy.
+- The CIA is historically untrustworthy compared to other agencies.
 Abducting people, attempting to assassinate foreign leaders, shipping weapons overseas, claiming Saddam had a WMD program, MKUltra… the list goes on.
 You can believe the CIA, but be skeptical and think critically about their alleged claims.

 At the end of the day, the question is still this: did Russia “hack the 2016 election”?
-Probably not.
+We may never know.
 As printed in The Guardian, “[The] conclusion about Russia’s motives did not mean the intelligence community believed that Moscow’s efforts altered or significantly affected the outcome of the election.”
 This is assuming the Russian government was even involved.
-The alleged evidence (there isn’t any real evidence) is very tenuous and circumstantial.
+The alleged evidence is very tenuous and circumstantial.